brenard/hass-enslaved-thermostat/README.md

     custom_components.enslaved_thermostat: debug
 ```

-Don't forget to restart Home Assistant after.
+__Note:__

+- debug logging is defaultly set to debug in the provided `configuration.yaml` file of the
+development environment.
-**Note:** In development environment and you will be able to follow docker container logs by running
+- In development environment and you will be able to follow docker container logs by running
 the `./manage logs` command.